-The latest events are shown at the top of the page.
+The latest news and events are shown at the top of the page.

 #PUNCH Book Trailer

 The process has begun – I wrote a sort-of screenplay and last Friday, Ross, the man with the camera, came up from Glasgow to spend a day filming.
 It rained.
 Actually, no, it bucketed down for much of the morning!
 Thankfully, the afternoon was much better, so we managed to get what we needed (we think!).

 Aviemore Primary School is SUCH a good place to visit!
 Scenic drive, enthusiastic and all-round-lovely kids and a committed and friendly bookseller who kept me company while I was there.
 Thank you very much, Kelly from Waterstones Aviemore!
 Both for all you work to organise the day, and for delivering the loveliest thank you cards afterwards.

 XpoNorth 2017 has been a fantastic experience!
 I attended a really interesting session offered by the BBC Writers’ Room, gave my first proper screen interview and participated in a lovely Publishing Scotland panel on writing and publishing in the Highlands and Islands.

 Great fun, lots of local and wider connections made, and now?
 Now I have to wait a whole year for the next one!

 THE BIG REVEAL: 9th May 2017

 Cranachan, my publishers for Fir for Luck, have gone public: they are going to publish my second novel, a Victorian Boy-on the-run story called Punch, set against the backdrop of the Punch and Judy heyday, with travelling entertainers and dancing bears – and a wee Royal cameo, too!
 I am over the moon!